Innmind/Immutable/docs/structures/sequence.md

 A sequence is an ordered list of elements, think of it like an array such as `[1, 'a', new stdClass]` or a `list<T>` in the [Psalm](http://psalm.dev) nomenclature.

+!!! info ""
+    Methods with the :material-memory-arrow-down: symbol indicates that they will trigger loading the generator for deferred and lazy sequences.

 ## Named constructors

 ### `::of()`